MyRaspberry/PICO_W_PID/README.md

 -c- flash the board with the new CPxxx.uf2</br>
 -d- copy back your code ( not the /lib/ )</br>
 -e- with the new lib.zip</br>
-copy / unzip from it new versions of the same libs used in that project ( here /adafruit_httpserver/ )</br>
+copy / unzip from it new versions of the same libs used in that project</br>
+( here /adafruit_httpserver/ )</br>
 -f- expect to now find code errors old code .vs. new libs </br>
 and find new lib doc online to fix

 -8-</br>
 after first edit settings.toml for SSID & SSID password and wanted FIX IP</br>
-open any browser ( inside your LAN ) http://192.168.1.215 and test operation ( OUT & SP number or mouse input and [ENTER] as submit )</br>
+open any browser ( inside your LAN ) http://192.168.1.215 and test operation</br>
-( see also MU-REPL for diagnostic prints "www ...." )
+( OUT & SP number or mouse input and [ENTER] as submit )</br> ( see also MU-REPL for diagnostic prints "www ...." )

 -9-</br>
-after website operation checked and coding work finished ( incl backup )</br> you can disconnect the USB cable from PC and use a USB charger to power the board ( place anywhere inside your LANs WIFI area)
+after website operation checked and coding work finished ( incl backup )</br> you can disconnect the USB cable from PC and use a USB charger to power the board</br>
+( place anywhere inside your LANs WIFI area)

 _______________________________